- Immerse yourself in American culture and history by studying in the US

 Students working on dissertations in Year 3 may incur costs (mainly travel) of visiting archives, dependent upon the specific nature of the dissertation and availability of online resources for a specific subject.
 This would typically involve either travel to a local archive (e.g. Southampton, Portsmouth or further afield if the student chooses to study a locality away from Winchester) or a national archive, usually in London (TNA, British Library, Women's Library, etc.).
 If the dissertation work is based in Winchester then costs will be far less.

 Week long History field trip in Year 2 - costs vary depending on location and number of students going on the trip.
-Costs vary between £300-£700.
+Indicative cost: £300-£700.

 Students will have the option to study a module including an American Studies field trip in the second or third year of study.
 Costs will be dependent on flight prices.
-Cost £900 - £1,200.
+Indicative cost: £900 - £1,200.

 Some modules require students to have access to books with an approximate cost of £100 if bought new over the course of a year (but texts can often be purchased at considerably reduced rates second hand).
 Mandatory modules might also require some core texts.
-Cost £150 per year.
+Indicative cost: £150 per year.

 Scholarships, Bursaries and Awards